radio0but/amiibocardscript/README.md

 The App gets installed in the user's home directory because the app is moving creating deleting file in its folder.
 It needs too much permissions to be in a System folder.

-Thats the default GTK version
+Thats the GTK version This is the default version for linux (install.sh)
 ![Alt text](https://imgur.com/XF4Vori.png "GTK Version on Linux")

-Thats the Qt Version The print button in the Start App only work on windows
+Thats the Qt Version on linux refer to **Installation from source (Qt Version)** for dependency install.
+Note that the print button in the launcher App(start.py) only works on windows.
 ![Alt text](https://imgur.com/OGzC8Vu.png "Qt Version on Linux")

 ### For Windows Users: